 Follow these steps to activate your feed:

-- Go to [Your Google Shopping feed] > Settings.
+- Go to [Your Google Shopping feed] > Preview.

-- After the activated feed has run, you can preview your feed and access the feed URL in the Preview tab of the feed.
+- After the activated feed has run, you can preview your feed and access the feed URL.
 Here you can preview how your products will appear in the feed and copy the feed URL.

 Step 7: Upload your feed in Google Merchant Center